St John the Baptist Nursery School Admissions Policy for Admissions for September 2022

 As the pre-school admissions procedure is in two stages the timetable also specifies the relevant dates at Stage 2 which will determine if an application is to be considered as punctual or late.

 Note: Children from ‘socially disadvantaged circumstances’ means a child whose parent is in receipt of (i) Income Support, or (ii) Income-based Jobseeker’s Allowance, or (iii) an award of Income Support which has been converted into an Employment and Support Allowance and the level of benefit remains the same, or (iv) Universal Credit.
-When parents apply for places for their child on this basis they must have their Benefit Verification stamped by the Social Security/Jobs and Benefits Office to confirm that they are in receipt of a qualifying payment.
-This should then be sent by the parent directly to the provider of first preference.
+When parents apply for places for their child on this basis they must provide Benefit Verification to confirm that they are in receipt of a qualifying payment.
+This should be provided to the Pre-School of first preference and the application procedure for Pre-School will outline how this can be submitted.

 *Children who reside in the Parish of Drumcree will be verified by the Sub-Committee/the map of the Parish/the Parish Priest.